rebelsky/csc207c/_mps/bit-trees.md

-* A method, `set(String bits, String value)`, that follows the path through the tree given by `bits` (adding nodes as appropriate) and adds or replaces the value at the end with `value`.  `set` should throw an `IndexOutOfBounds` exception if `bits` is the inappropriate length or contains values other than 0 or 1.
+* A method, `set(String bits, String value)`, that follows the path through the tree given by `bits` (adding nodes as appropriate) and adds or replaces the value at the end with `value`.  `set` should throw an `IndexOutOfBoundsException` if `bits` is the inappropriate length or contains values other than 0 or 1.
 * A method, `String get(String bits)`, that follows the path through the tree given by `bits`, returning the value at the end.
-If there is no such path, or if `bits` is the incorrect length, `get` should throw an `IndexOutOfBounbds` exception.
+If there is no such path, or if `bits` is the incorrect length, `get` should throw an `IndexOutOfBoundsException`.
 * A method, `void dump(PrintWriter pen)`, that prints out the contents of the tree in CSV format.
 For example, one row of our braille tree will be "101100,M" (without the quotation marks).
 * A method, `void load(InputStream source)`, that reads a series of lines of the form `bits,value` and stores them in the tree.

-You will likely find it useful to create a `BitTreeNode` interface, a `BitTreeInteriorNode` class, and a `BitTreeLeaf` class.
-You might also make do with a `BitTreeNode` class that has both a value (for when it's a leaf) and two children (for when it's an interior node), but the subclassing is a bit cleaner.
+You will likely find it useful to create a `BitTreeNode` interface, a `BitTreeInteriorNode` class (which contains fields for the children), and a `BitTreeLeaf` class (which contains a field for the string).
+You might instead make do with a `BitTreeNode` class that has both a value (for when it's a leaf) and two children (for when it's an interior node), but the subclassing is a bit cleaner.

 ### Braille trees

 Create a class `BrailleAsciiTables`, that provides the following static methods:

-* `String toBraille(char letter)`, which converts
-  an ASCII character to a string of bits representing the corresponding braille character..
+* `String toBraille(char letter)`, which converts an ASCII character to a string of bits representing the corresponding braille character.
 * `String toAscii(String bits)`, which converts a string of bits representing a braille character to the corresponding ASCII character.
 * `String toUnicode(String bits)`, which converts a string of bits representing a braille character to the corresponding [Unicode braille character](https://en.wikipedia.org/wiki/Braille_Patterns)

 Within the class, you _must_ store the translation information (from ASCII to braille, from braille to ASCII, and from braille to Unicode) as bit trees.
 You can find the translation tables in the starter code (or you could read them from files).

+Feel free to throw a runtime exception if you get an invalid input to any of these methods.
+(Since the underlying `BitTree` objects throw an `IndexOutOfBoundsException`

 ### Utility program